govuk-one-login/authentication-frontend/README.md

 SERVICE_DOMAIN=localhost
 ```

-You can find the `API_BASE_URL` in [Concourse](https://cd.gds-reliability.engineering/teams/verify/pipelines/di-authentication-deployment) under the outputs within the deploy-oidc-api-{environment} job, where {environment} is the name of the environment you want to connect to.

 `UI_LOCALES` can be used be the stub to request specific locales when authorising.
 Only 'en' and 'cy' are supported.

 ### Starting all services in Docker